-It was 2 am and Edeline Santos, 41, was asleep.
-She When Roselyn reached Hong Kong, she was made lives near Cerela and Roselyn with her five children in to work like a slave.
-"Even when I finished cleaning my the foundations of a house.
-The window-less space is the employer's house, he would make me clean the houses width of a queen-sized bed; the ceiling stoops as low as of his brother, sister, and cousin," she says.
-"Every night, a person's waist.
-I would cry before I sleep.
+When Roselyn reached Hong Kong, she was made to work like a slave.
+"Even when I finished cleaning my employer's house, he would make me clean the houses of his brother, sister, and cousin," she says.
+"Every night, I would cry before I sleep.
 I cried a lot."
-"Bystanders" were laughing and drinking outside,

-In addition to domestic chores, she was forced to do but Edeline did not stir.
-Without warning, a blinding exconstruction jobs like painting and carrying of goods. plosion rocked the air and rattled the walls.
-"Fire!
-Get "Useless!
-Stupid!" her employer would shout at her. out, get out!" they shouted breathlessly.
-Caustic smoke Roselyn was not allowed to call home, so she bought poured into the narrow corridors.
+In addition to domestic chores, she was forced to do construction jobs like painting and carrying of goods.
+"Useless!
+Stupid!" her employer would shout at her.

+Roselyn was not allowed to call home, so she bought an international calling card and secretly called home every time she had to buy newspapers at the convenience store.